daniloarruda13/send-automatic-email-with-attachment-using-AWS-Lambda/README.md

 ## Installation

 In order to implement and run the script, the user must enable Gmail API and properly set up the AWS services: S3, Lambda, and Cloud Watch.
 In general, setting up the services are straight forward.
-In general the workflow is as follows:
+The workflow is as follows:

 1. Enable Gmail API;